Discovery Arts

 As a sophomore at UCLA, Cherese decided to apply for the “Semester at Sea” program sponsored by the University of Pittsburgh.
 Cherese was accepted, and joined 550 other students for a 100 day trip around the world, with stops in 9 different countries, while at sea and with study and travel programs in each country.
 Students had a number of options available for travel within each country.

-Cherese’s itinerary included a boat trip on the Orinoco River in Venezuela, Carnival in Brazil, visiting an all-black township in South Africa, safari in Nairobi, and visiting an orphanage in Nairobi.
-Cherese kept in close touch with her parents and with her boyfriend, Brian Birkenstein.
+Cherese’s itinerary included a boat trip on the Orinoco River in Venezuela, Carnival in Brazil, visiting a township in South Africa, safari in Nairobi, and visiting an orphanage in Nairobi.
 Throughout her travel, Cherese talked about how the people that she met in each country touched her heart, especially the little children.
 She wanted to make a difference in this world, no matter how small.

 But Cherese’s hopes and dreams were never realized.
 While in India, travel plans for a trip to the Taj Mahal were changed without advance notice to the students.
 Instead of traveling by plane, Cherese and others found themselves traveling by bus at night on a very dangerous highway with a driver who had not slept in 30 hours.
 Tragically, on March 27, 1996, the bus crashed and overturned, and Cherese and three other female students were killed.